Just-Aymz/Real-Estate-Prediction/README.md

   * A simple frontend allows users to input property details and view the predicted price.

 # **Results**
-The final model achieves an MAE of X and an RMSE of Y, indicating robust predictive accuracy.
+The final model achieves an MAE of 0.0955, an RMSE of Y, and an R2 score of 77%, indicating robust predictive accuracy.
 The model’s performance was evaluated against benchmark datasets, with satisfactory results on new unseen data.

 # **Usage**
 To use the API or access the web app: